Central heating controls

 Some modern heating controls now combine the timer and the thermostat, allowing you to set different temperatures for different times of the day.

 Hot water tank/cylinder thermostats regulate the temperature of your domestic hot water by switching off the heat supply from your boiler once the set temperature has been reached.
-They can save you money, and avoid wasting energy by over-heating your water.
+They can save you money and avoid wasting energy by over-heating your water.

-If your hot water tank has its own thermostat, set it to around 60°C: hot enough to kill harmful bacteria like legionella, but not so hot that you’re wasting energy.
+If your hot water tank has its own thermostat, set it to 60°C: that’s hot enough to kill harmful bacteria like legionella, but not so hot that you’re wasting energy.
 If you find 60°C too hot, mixer taps can help.

-If, for example, during the day you spend most of the time downstairs, you could set the TRVs on the downstairs radiators to medium or high, and leave the upstairs radiators on low.
+If, for example, during the day you spend most of the time downstairs, you could set the TRVs on the downstairs radiators to medium or high and leave the upstairs radiators on low.